-What is interesting is that both domains have been hit by scandals which shows that controls could be defeated.
+What is interesting is that both domains have been hit by scandals which could have been avoided by more effective controls:

 - Lack of control for Enron in the USA, Parmalat in Italy, Wirecard in Germany, Credit Lyonnais or Société Générale in France ;